flytreeleft/docker-nginx-gateway/README.md

 There are some examples in [examples/vhost.d](./examples/vhost.d) for different needs.

-In [config/10_default.conf](./config/10_default.conf), all HTTP requests will be redirected to HTTPS, so you just need to listen on `443` and configure for you HTTPS sites which is like the following codes:
+In [config/10_default.conf](./config/10_default.conf), all HTTP requests will be redirected to HTTPS, so you just need to listen on `443` and configure for you HTTPS site which is like the following codes:
 ```nginx
 server {
     listen 443 ssl;